moodboard with color palette and brand style guidelines

 How much should I expect to invest?

 Honestly, semi-custom brand kits can vary greatly in cost.
 You can spend $50 for a premade brand kit on Etsy or invest $1,500 for a more elevated branding experience.
-This is an excellent option if you aren’t ready to spend hours on branding for your business and instead prefer to hand the design over to a professional who will truly capture your brand’s personality.
-Our semi-custom brand kits are the perfect mix of affordability and elegance!
+This is an excellent option if you aren’t ready to spend hours on branding for your business and instead prefer to hand the design over to a professional.

 What should I know about Semi Custom Brand Kits?